psychemedia/storytelling-notes/gawain_ragnell_sovereignty.md

 For as thou seest me att this time, you have cured

-From hencforth I wilbe.
+From hencforth I wil be.

 46 ' My father was an old knight,

-And yet it chanced soe That he marryed a younge lady That brought me to this woe.
+And yet it chanced soe
+That he marryed a younge lady
+That brought me to this woe.

-me.

- Results
- 3 results

  i was witched 47 ' Shee witched me, being a faire young lady,